k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/13_User_Management.md

 <p>O</p>
 </td>
 <td width="785">
-<p>This field allows the user to select from available roles to assign such a role as a Corporate Role(s). </p>
+<p>This field allows the user to select from available roles to assign to the user. </p>
 </td>
 </tr>
 </tbody>
 </table>

 ### Edit or Delete a User